 3) the parent learns the language along with the child and thus becomes able to perform the evaluation (the additional benefit being that the parents provides the child with the opportunity of conversation practice in the course of day-to-day life in the home)

-4) for oral tests, the parent makes a recording of the student’s responses and compares them to the answers provided in the answer video that follows each form of the test
+4) for oral tests, the parent makes a recording of the student’s responses and compares them to the answers provided

 OPTIONAL RELIGIOUS CONTENT

-Whenever the ULAT invites students to perform a reading activity, it typically provides them with two options – one a secular reading and the other containing a biblical theme.
+Whenever the ULAT invites students to perform a reading activity, it provides them with two options – one a secular reading and the other containing a biblical theme.
 The students or schools using the ULAT are free to choose the option of greatest interest or most appropriate to them.
 Additionally, the author of the ULAT, Mr. Nesbitt, is a Christian and, on very rare occasions, may make some passing mention of his faith.
 Wanting to be upfront about this, if either of these realities is problematic for you or for your institution, then the ULAT is not a good solution for you.

 DELAYED OR EARLY EXPOSURE TO THE WRITTEN WORD